-8.4 Sweden
+8.2.3 Sweden

 The Gothenburg Book Fair is an annual event held in Gothenburg, Sweden, that brings together publishers, authors, booksellers, and other industry professionals from Sweden and around the world.
 The fair has been held since 1985 and has become one of Sweden's largest cultural events.
 The fair offers a variety of events and activities, such as smaller and bigger seminars, panel discussions, booth activities, book signings, readings, and workshops.
+With typically around 100,000 international visitors over the four days of the fair, this annual event offers a great opportunity to reach a broad audience, both to share information through bigger seminars or panel discussions with around 200-300 participants or to engage with citizens in smaller seminars, or full day activities at organisational booths.

-With typically around 100,000 international visitors over the four days of the fair, this annual event offers a great opportunity to reach a broad audience, both to share information through bigger seminars or panel discussion with around 200-300 participants or to engage with citizens in smaller seminars, or full day activities at organisational booths.
-We have and will again use this event to reach a wider audience, usually citizens visiting the fair, and raise awareness about a specific subject.
 The University of Borås is present at the fair each year with a dedicated booth and typically holds various seminars and other events to promote topics of interest.
 The SILVANUS HB team participated in a well-received panel discussion about "climate change" in September 2022, where the SILVANUS project and its goals were presented and discussed.
 A proposal for a bigger seminar on the bookfair has also been submitted, which, if accepted, will be held in September 2023.
 Regardless, the HB booth will also be utilized to engage with its many visitors throughout the duration of the project.
 In addition to that, HB presented the SILVANUS for about 100 students as part of a full-day program about innovative and new studies at HB.